 For example, typing: gsin(100,.01) @cr from the terminal window causes DADiSP to generate a 100 point sine wave.
 The @cr command simulates pressing the RETURN key in DADiSP (just like in a command file).

 DADiSP will read from the pipe, and execute all commands it retrieves from the pipe.
 Terminate the link by sending DADiSP the @return command. @return instructs DADiSP to stop reading the command file and return to the interactive mode.
-In the above example, you can also terminate the link by pressing CNTL-D from the UNIX terminal window.
-CNTL-D quits the UNIX cat command and sends DADiSP an EOF (end-of-file) character via the pipe.
+In the above example, you can also terminate the link by pressing CNTL-D from the LINUX terminal window.
+CNTL-D quits the LINUX cat command and sends DADiSP an EOF (end-of-file) character via the pipe.
 DADiSP interprets the EOF as the end of the command file and returns to interactive mode.

 If the DADiSP session is running as a captive session, (i.e., a slave to the controlling program), the control program can send the DADiSP command exit(0) to terminate the DADiSP session.